Charlie22911/Matrix-Art/docs/wiki/settings.md

 Max FPS of `0` means uncapped, with a safety ceiling of 1000 FPS.

 Disabling the Code editor hides the Code navigation link and blocks `/code` and `/code/help`.
-Existing Code items may still exist in the Library depending on database state, but editing is disabled.
+Existing Code items may still exist in the Library depending on database state, but editing is disabled, and they can still be deleted.

 ## Animation defaults